-OE Global welcomes expressions of interest around partnering and collaboration at any time.
+OEGlobal welcomes expressions of interest around partnering and collaboration at any time.
 Below are the special projects OEGlobal has collaborated on over the years.

 UNESCO OER Recommendation

-OE Global played an active role in drafting the UNESCO Open Educational Resources (OER) Recommendation which was unanimously adopted on November 25 by 193 UNESCO member states at the 40th UNESCO General Conference.
-OE Global sees this as a unique and important milestone offering a major opportunity to advance open education around the world.
+OE Global played an active role in drafting the UNESCO Open Educational Resources (OER) Recommendation, which was unanimously adopted on November 25 by 193 UNESCO member states at the 40th UNESCO General Conference.
+OE Global sees this as a unique and important milestone offering a significant opportunity to advance open education worldwide.

 - Showing through action how organizations supporting open education around the world can work together

-- Ensuring that each of our organizations do not duplicate efforts or offer separate, competing, redundant support
+- Ensuring that each of our organizations does not duplicate efforts or offer separate, competing, redundant support

 - Ensuring that resources and services in support of the recommendation are high quality, comprehensive, and consistent across our organizations